carlesOA/RoboticaUVic-PR-week4/README.md

 # Datasets

 For this class we will use several datasets:
 - [Iris](https://archive.ics.uci.edu/ml/datasets/Iris): Very small dataset with three classes from the UCI repository (you will need to download the data and labels from there).
-Use the train/test partition indicated by 'iris_idx_train.txt' and 'iris_idx_test.txt'.
+Use the train/test partition indicated by the indexes 'iris_idx_train.txt' and 'iris_idx_test.txt' (you can use them for slicing).
 - 3DClothing Dataset: This dataset contains a bag-of-words style representation of FINDDD descriptors extracted over a regular grid on 3D scans of different garments lying on a table.
 More information in: [Clothing Part Dataset](http://www.iri.upc.edu/groups/perception/#clothingDataset)
 - [Jain](http://cs.joensuu.fi/sipu/datasets/jain.txt): Small dataset of 2-dimensional points.
 - Robot Waiter: Classification scores for a robot waiter's vision system.

 In the "Campus Virtual" (Unitat 4->Activitats->Classification) you will find downloadables for the 3DClothing and the Robot Waiter datasets, as well as the train/test splits for the Iris dataset.
 Files with npy extension can be loaded with [numpy.load](http://docs.scipy.org/doc/numpy/reference/generated/numpy.load.html#numpy-load).

 ## K-Nearest Neighbors